Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 - Highly rated CQC hospital costs

 - Aftercare and follow-up appointments

-A ‘boob job’ is the most popular cosmetic procedure.
-However, some patients who are unhappy with the size of their breasts do not want to have breast implants.
-For these patients, breast enlargement fat transfer is recommended.
+For patients who are unhappy with the size of their breasts do not want to have breast implants, breast enlargement fat transfer can be an ideal solution.
 It transfers fat from other parts of the body such as the thighs, buttocks or stomach to the breasts.
 Thus, the ideal breast enlargement fat transfer candidates are patients who: